 The District is organized as a common school district.
 The District, governed by an elected seven member board, operates grades K through 12 and is comprised of all or parts of three taxing districts.
 In accordance with GAAP, the basic financial statements are required to include the District and any separate component units that have a significant operational or financial relationship with the District.
-The District has identified the following component unit that is required to be included in the basic financial statements in accordance with standards established by GASB Statement No. 61.
+The District has identified the following component unit that is required to be included in the basic financial statements in accordance with standards.